jdeluyck/kcoreorg-website/_posts/2008/2008-09-03-reading-drmed-adobe-ebooks-on-linux.md

   - drm ebook
   - linux
 ---
-Sade linked me to this nice ebook by <a href="http://www.neilgaiman.com/" target="_blank">Neil Gaiman</a>, <a href="http://www.harpercollinsebooks.com/5D480A75-62F5-4864-BC31-54620E34D7AC/10/125/en/NeilGaiman" target="_blank">Neverwhere</a>.
-Unfortunately, you need <a href="http://www.adobe.com/" target="_blank">Adobe</a> <a href="http://www.adobe.com/products/digitaleditions/" target="_blank">Digital Editions</a> for it, which only exists for Windows and Mac.
+Sade linked me to this nice ebook by [Neil Gaiman](http://www.neilgaiman.com/), [Neverwhere](http://www.harpercollinsebooks.com/5D480A75-62F5-4864-BC31-54620E34D7AC/10/125/en/NeilGaiman).
+Unfortunately, you need [Adobe](http://www.adobe.com/) [Digital Editions](http://www.adobe.com/products/digitaleditions/) for it, which only exists for Windows and Mac.
 Since she's a Linux user, that one didn't really fly with her.

 So, to get that thing to work, here's a very low-tech way of doing it: